What’s Going Around: Flu, RSV, COVID, croup, strep

-The providers of UPMC Children’s Community Pediatrics in York and Spring Grove continue to see flu, RSV and COVID.
+(WHTM) — The providers of UPMC Children’s Community Pediatrics in York and Spring Grove continue to see flu, RSV, and COVID.

 Pediatricians at Penn State Health have seen an increase in cases of the flu this week.
 They continue to see a lot of other respiratory illnesses, such as COVID and RSV.
 They are also seeing a lot of colds.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports continued high numbers of flu cases.
 They also saw an increase in strep throat cases.
-They also reproted croup and a small increase in COVID.
+They reported croup and a small increase in COVID, as well.

 Dr. Joan Thode offered the following advice on coughs: